steadyops/docker-pagekit/README.md

 Based on php:7.2.1-cli-alpine3.7

-## Note TO BE USED IN DEVELOPMENT MODE ONLY!!
+## TO BE USED IN DEVELOPMENT MODE ONLY!!

 # How to use